JohnEarnest/Decker/docs/learn.md

 extract name orderby name asc from people
 # -> ("Alice","Sam","Sara","Thomas","Walter")

+# if you don't specify a column expression, extracts the first column:
+extract orderby name asc from people
+# (same as above)

 # more table and collection operators:
 a join b    # natural join (by column name). a cross b   # cross join / cartesian product.